Put your feet up at these 5 island resorts off Cairns

 Dunk Island – for the adventurer

 Confession session.
-Back in the 1990s when Dunk Island was in its heyday, I worked there as guest liaison officer.
+Back in the 1990s when Dunk Island was in its heyday, I worked there as a guest liaison officer.
 I was like Julie McCoy from TV’s The Love Boat and my goal was to make sure guests were happy.
 That usually meant a healthy dose of Harvey Wallbangers and Pina Coladas, especially for the VIPs.

-Even without the resort (closed four years ago after being pounded by a cyclone), there is so much to love about Dunk.
+Even without the resort (closed after being pounded by a cyclone), there is so much to love about Dunk.
 It’s a quintessential tropical island and a delicious mix of rainforest and reef.
 I adored my time walking up the steep track to Mt Kootaloo, past the remnants of a World War II radio station, and along the nine-kilometre trail through ancient fern forests and ironbark groves.
-And I loved learning about EJ Banfield, the original beachcomber who spent 25 years on Dunk Island island following a nervous breakdown as a journalist in the early 1900s.
+And I loved learning about EJ Banfield, the original beachcomber who spent 25 years on Dunk Island following a nervous breakdown as a journalist in the early 1900s.